November 15, 2014

 and Area Musicians Recognized

-The Elkton Bluegrass Music Jams are on Summer Break!
+The Elkton Bluegrass Music Jams are Back!

-The jams are scheduled to start back at the
+The jams are back at the

 Elkton Community Center in Elkton, Virginia on

 from 6 to 8:30 pm until December 16, 2014.